-We are delighted that our special school and children’s home at RNIB Pears Centre for Specialist Learning are both graded “Outstanding” by Ofsted.
+We are delighted that our special school at RNIB Pears Centre for Specialist Learning is graded “Outstanding” by Ofsted.

 Our school was graded “Outstanding” in March 2013.
 The outstanding rating means that our school “is highly effective in delivering outcomes that provide exceptionally well for all its pupils' needs”.
 In the report, Ofsted praised the "outstanding impact of the teams that support learning in every class" and added that "relationships with other professionals who support the students and with their parents are exceptional".